 Springhill Suites Orlando, Lake Buena Vista in Marriott Village

 Families looking for a hotel central to all of the Orlando theme parks will love the Springhill Suites Orlando, Lake Buena Vista in Marriott Village.
 The hotel is part of a set of three Marriott hotels in one gated area near some of Orlando’s best outlet malls and theme parks.
 Larger families can book a room with two double beds plus a sofa bed for extra room.
 Since the resort is considered a Disney Good Neighbor Hotel, you can purchase your Disney tickets at the hotel, there is a dedicated team to help you with any Disney park questions, and a free shuttle to get you to and from the parks.
 The hotel does have a small zero-entry pool that is just the right size to take a dip in after a day at the parks or exploring the city.

 Wyndham Grand Orlando Resort Bonnet Creek

-Located in the heart of Walt Disney World, the Wyndham Grand Orlando Resort Bonnet Creek is just a short drive to all of the Walt Disney World theme parks and Disney Springs, as well as Universal Orlando and SeaWorld.
+Located in the heart of Walt Disney World, the Wyndham Grand Orlando Resort Bonnet Creek is just a short drive to all of the Walt Disney World theme parks and Disney Springs, as well as Universal Orlando.
 The family bunk bed rooms are ideal for families with smaller kids.
 They are furnished with one king or two queen beds and a set of bunk beds.
 Be sure to plan a day to explore the 62 acres of fun the resort has to offer, including five pools, a mini-golf course, two lazy rivers, and a spa for mom and dad.

 Walt Disney World Swan and Dolphin Resorts